QuentinRa/blog.quentinra.dev/maths/graph/manip/dfs.md

     </tbody>
 </table>

-"Marked" is the algorithm results since you can see exactly what path we took.
-But if you want all the vertex we found, then that's in "done".
+"Marked" is the algorithm result, as you can see exactly what path we took.
+But if you want all the vertex we found, then that's the value of "done".